nigel845oates/myLoneStar/README.md

 ## Description

-myLoneStar is a comprehensive expense management tool designed to streamline the process of tracking and managing expenses.
+<a href="https://www-mylonestar.com">myLoneStar</a> is a comprehensive expense management tool designed to streamline the process of tracking and managing expenses.
 Whether you're a business professional, a student, or someone who wants to keep their finances in order, myLoneStar provides an easy-to-use platform that makes financial management a breeze.
 The project is built using modern web technologies and follows best practices to ensure reliability and performance. myLoneStar allows users to input, categorize, and view their expenses with a clean and intuitive interface, providing insights and reports to help you stay on top of your finances.

 ## Features